hmcts/ops-arm-templates/webtestalert/README.md

 The test will fail and trigger an alert if either of these conditions is not met.

 ## Required input:
+To be provided after clicking `Deploy to Azure`

 ```json
 "app_ins_name": {